Francis Lacey: Personal life

 Outside of cricket, Lacey as a member of the Inner Temple was called to the bar to practise as a barrister in 1889, which limited his availability to appear in cricket matches.
 Lacey married twice.
 Firstly, on 9 April 1890, he married Helen Carnegie, daughter of the 9th Earl of Northesk.
 She died on 18 May 1908.
 He married secondly Mary Marshall (née Ramsay), former wife of J. Campbell Walker.

 He served in the First World War with the Secret Service, from its start in 1914 to 1919, the year following its conclusion.
 Lacey was knighted in the 1926 Birthday Honours for services to cricket and was the first sportsman to be knighted for services to any sport.
 In 1927, he was appointed chairman of the London Playing Fields Society.

 His portrait was painted by George Spencer Watson in 1928.

 Death

-He died on 26 May 1946 at his home, Sutton Veny House in the Wiltshire village of Sutton Veny, and was survived by his wife.
+He died on 26 May 1946 at his home, Sutton Veny House in the Wiltshire village of Sutton Veny, and was survived only by his wife.
 Flags were flown at half-mast at Lord's upon his death.
 He was remembered by Sir Pelham Warner as "a man of high character and integrity".